 At this point, it should be carefully considered how, for example, a digital presence can expand the offline business in order to create added value.
 Which currency is valuable to us?
 These could be for example leads, newsletter registrations, downloads or constantly returning visitors.

 It is not an easy task to think about the meaning of the provided platform and to define it in measurable goals.
 In addition, these measurable objectives must be accompanied by target values in order to provide a meaningful analysis.

 Goals: the key to success

 Clear goals with key figures and target values form the basis for data-driven work.
-Let’s take as an example the creation of a new blog post for this blog.
+Let’s take as an example the creation of a new blog post for this blog or Evesham SEO.
 We must have clearly defined why this blog exists and therefore also which goals it pursues and with which concrete target values we measure which key figures.
 At best, this should be part of the content strategy.
 Only with goals can we begin to evaluate target groups, adapt data sources and media budgets, test new formats, text lengths and images in a structured way and thus continuously improve ourselves.

 This requires, as described above, objectives, domain knowledge and methodological knowledge of data structuring.

 - Objectives: to know whether the content created contributes to the success of the project

 - knowledge of the domain: to formulate test hypotheses, for example